ibm-cloud-docs/vpc/byok-planning-encryption.md

 {: #byok-encryption-prereqs}

 Complete the following prerequisites to configure customer-managed encryption for your VPC resources.

+### General setup procedure
+{: #byok-setup-procedure}

+Setting up customer-managed encryption for your VPC resources involves the following steps:

+1. **Generate or create your root key** - You can use your on-premises HSM to generate a root key, or create one by using an {{site.data.keyword.cloud_notm}} key management service.

+   {{site.data.keyword.cloud_notm}} data centers provide a dedicated HSM to create and protect your keys.
+By using {{site.data.keyword.hscrypto}}, you can take control of your cloud data encryption keys and cloud hardware security module.
+   {: tip}

+2. **Provision a key management service (KMS)** - Choose the KMS that best meets your needs and provision an instance.

+3. **Import your root key** - Use your KMS to securely import your root key to the cloud service.
+For added security, create an import token in your KMS to encrypt and import root keys to the service.

+4. **Authorize service access** - From {{site.data.keyword.iamlong}} (IAM), authorize service between your VPC resource service (such as Cloud Block Storage or Cloud File Storage) and your KMS.
+For custom images, also authorize between Image Service for VPC (source service) and {{site.data.keyword.cos_full_notm}} (target service).

+5. **Create encrypted resources** - When you create volumes, file shares, or import custom images, specify your root key.
+The {{site.data.keyword.cloud_notm}} VPC infrastructure uses your root key to secure the data by wrapping the passphrases.

+6. **Manage your keys** - After setup, you can manage your keys by disabling, enabling, rotating, or deleting them.
+For more information, see [Managing data encryption](/docs/vpc?topic=vpc-vpc-encryption-managing).

 ### Block and file storage prerequisites
 {: #byok-volumes-prereqs}